hsivonen/encoding_rs/README.md

 ### `simd-accel`

-Enables SIMD acceleration using the nightly-dependent `packed_simd_2` crate.
+Enables SIMD acceleration using the nightly-dependent `packed_simd` crate.

 This is an opt-in feature, because enabling this feature _opts out_ of Rust's guarantees of future compilers compiling old code (aka. "stability story").